dotlang/language/doc/RFE.md

 ```
 But what about returning a resource?

-? - Options for writing a compiler:
+N - Options for writing a compiler:
 1. Full hand-written compiler and parser and assembly generator and optimizer
 2. Use LLVM tools
 3. Fork an existing compiler (Go, Swift, C)